-The general rules with conservative dress is that tops and dresses should cover your shoulders; and pants, skirts, or dresses should fall below the knee.
+The general rules with conservative dress is that the tops and dresses from your travel capsule wardrobe should cover your shoulders; and pants, skirts, or dresses should fall below the knee.
 It’s a good idea to plan for layers when visiting conservative parts of the world as many of these places can have hot and humid climates.
 Consider a scarf to be your ultimate must have travel accessory.

 Staying cool in the heat is not easy when you need to cover up.
 These posts can help you choose the right clothing:

 - How to Stay Cool in the Heat

 - The Best Fabrics for Travel to Hot Destinations

 - Is Cotton the Best Fabric for Travel to Warm Climates?